bramadityaw/rate-my-shiz/README.md

 # Rate My Shiz

-A web app where you can rate pictures someone had uploaded.
+A web app where you can upload pictures and rate others'.

 Currently under development